crate/cratedb-guide/docs/integrate/airflow/import-stock-market-data.md

 ### Import operators and modules

-Import the operator used in this tutorial, `SQLExecuteQueryOperator`, and the decorator to define the DAG and its tasks.
+Import the operator used in this guide, `SQLExecuteQueryOperator`, and the decorator to define the DAG and its tasks.
 You will also import the `datetime`, `pendulum` modules to set up your schedule and the `yfinance`, `pandas`, and `json` modules to download and manipulate the